Treatment for secondary lung cancer

 The palliative care team may also see you at this time.
 This team will help with any of your symptoms and support you and your family throughout your treatment.

 Chemotherapy uses drugs to shrink or slow down your cancer.
 The drugs can be given on their own or with each other.
 You might receive a combination of two or three chemotherapy drugs.
 The drugs are either injected into your bloodstream or given as a tablet.
-Please see our booklet Understanding Chemotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more details.
+Please see our booklet Understanding Chemotherapy and Other Cancer Drugs, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more details.

 This therapy uses your body’s immune system to treat cancer.